Skip to main content

 Breathwork for Retreat Leaders: What to Know Before You Add It to Your Program

 If you run retreats, you have probably thought about adding breathwork.
 Your participants ask for it.
 You have felt it yourself.
 You know it delivers something that a yoga session or a meditation class does not quite reach.
-The problem is finding someone you trust to bring in, understanding what the session actually involves, and making sure it fits your program without taking it over.
+The question is finding someone you trust to bring in, understanding what the session involves, and making sure it fits your program without disrupting it.

 I have been running breathwork and ice bath sessions in Koh Samui since 2020.
-A significant portion of the groups I work with are retreat participants, not solo travelers.
-Yoga retreat leaders, wellness coaches, corporate event organizers, and tour operators regularly contact me to add a breathwork workshop to their program.
-This post is the answer to every question I get from them.
+A significant portion of the groups I work with are retreat participants brought to me by their leaders.
+Yoga retreat organizers, wellness coaches, corporate event planners, and tour operators regularly book private workshops as part of their programs.
+This post is the answer to every question I get asked.

 I bring all equipment to you.
-The ice bath setup, the mats, the audio setup for the session.
-You do not need to source anything or set up a dedicated space beyond a clean, flat area large enough for your group to lie down comfortably.
+Ice bath setup, mats, audio equipment.
+You do not need to source anything beyond a clean, flat area large enough for your group to lie down comfortably.
 I have run workshops at hotel pool areas, villa gardens, beach resorts, rooftop terraces, and dedicated retreat spaces.
 The format adapts to the venue.

 Total time from setup to close is about two and a half hours.